khoadodk/portfolio-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Portfolio website

-## Portfolio website
+This is my website to showcase my personal projects